 In their latest game, SteamWorld Quest: Hand of Gilgamech, the stunning sprites and beautiful world are still there, but innovation with the genre was, unfortunately, lacking.

 Tell me if you’ve heard this one before: After a mysterious army attacks their village, a plucky band of young heroes must leave their home on a quest, uncovering secrets of a dark conspiracy, meeting quirky new allies, and learning about themselves along the way.
 That’s about as generic a plot as you can find in a fantasy RPG, and it’s the plot of SteamWorld Quest.
 There are no twists or turns that subvert expectations of this well-trodden tale.
 It’s fantasy paint-by-numbers, right down to the search for the mysterious artifact that could destroy the world.

 Even ignoring the generic fantasy plot, the dialogue is often groan-worthy, and not in a fun way.
-When one of the characters responded to a question with "And don't call me Shirley," I wanted to bury my face in my controller.
-Stealing a 40-year-old Leslie Nielsen joke is bad enough, but stripping it of its deadpan delivery and original "Airplane!" context kills the laugh.
+When one of the characters responded to a question with “And don’t call me Shirley,” I wanted to bury my face in my controller.
+Stealing a 40-year-old Leslie Nielsen joke from Airplane! is bad enough, but stripping it of its deadpan delivery and original context kills the laugh.

 The linear nature of the game is also disappointing.
 The story is divided into self-contained chapters, with no real character choice or roleplaying involved.
 You do have the option to go back and replay chapters to find treasure that you missed or grind for money and experience.
 Yet there is no real incentive to do so, as you will have to play through all of the same events again (thankfully, there is a skip scene button available right from the start).